tiagodsilva/tiagodsilva.github.io/assets/pdf/cv_phd.typ

   - #underline([da Silva, T.]), Souza, A., Carvalho, L., Kaski, S., and Mesquita, D.
   - TL;DR: We propose a divide-and-conquer approach to train a log-pool of GFlowNets in an embarrassingly parallel fashion.
 Results show a significant speed up in learning when the unnormalized target is expensive to evaluate.

-== Research Projects
++ *Exploring scientific literature by textual and image content using DRIFT* #h(1fr) Computer \& Graphics 2022
+  - Pocco, X., #underline([da Silva, T.]), Poco, J., Nonato, L. G., Gomez-Nieto, E.
+  - TL;DR: We developed a text- and image-driven visualization-based search engine for scientific literature.

+== Preprints \& Workshops
 #chiline()

++ *Analyzing GFlowNets: Stability, Expressiveness, and Assessment* #h(1fr) SPIGM \@ ICML 2024
+  - #underline([da Silva, T.]), Silva, E., Alves, R., Souza, A., Carvalho, L., Kaski, S., Garg, V., Mesquita, D.
+  - TL;DR: We demonstrate that there are problems that a GNN-based GFlowNet cannot solve.
+By showing that conventional metrics fail at detecting this limitation, we also present a novel and sound metric for assessing GFlowNets.

++ *Human-aided Causal Discovery of Ancestral Graphs* #h(1fr) LatinX \@ NeurIPS 2024
+  - #underline([da Silva, T.]), Silva, E., Góis, A., Heider, D., Kaski, S., Mesquita, D., Ribeiro, A.
+  - TL;DR: We devise a Bayesian human-in-the-loop algorithm for causal discovery under latent confounding.

-1. *When do GFlowNets (not) learn the right distribution?*
+// 1. *When do GFlowNets (not) learn the right distribution?*

-GFlowNets have demonstrated exceptional performance in, e.g., NLP and combinatorial optimization.
+// GFlowNets have demonstrated exceptional performance in, e.g., NLP and combinatorial optimization.
 However, an understanding of the limitations of GFlowNets and a sound procedure for assessing the closeness of a trained model to its learning objective are notably absent from the literature.
 In this project, we aim to address questions such as: given a parametric model, which distributions can a GFlowNet learn?
 How to measure the closeness of the sampling distribution to the target?

-2. *Do GFlowNets generalize?*
+// 2. *Do GFlowNets generalize?*

-Generalization is at the core of GFlowNet learning: during training, only a portion of the state space is explored and can be used for risk minimization.
+// Generalization is at the core of GFlowNet learning: during training, only a portion of the state space is explored and can be used for risk minimization.
 In this context, we ask: can we obtain (the first) non-vacuous statistical certificates for GFlowNets?
 Also, which algorithmic changes would (provably) boost the generalization performance of GFlowNets?

 == Research Experience
 #chiline()